 On Windows 7, Windows 8.1, and Windows 10, we can just right-click on the ISO and select the "Burn disc image" option.

-Just make sure to select "Write Image", and not a data disk containing the full .iso file.
-That won't work.
+Just make sure to select "Write Image," and not a data disk containing the full .iso file.
+That won't work for a Linux installation.

 Apart from that, there are no special settings to make a Linux installation CD / DVD bootable.
 The ISO already contains the proper configuration for the disc to boot.